Click here for application form >>>>

 Junior Club 2019

-For 2018, TSSC is embarking on an ambitious programme of Junior Club sessions throughout the sailing season from Easter to October.
+For 2019, TSSC continues with an ambitious programme of Junior Club sessions throughout the sailing season from Easter to October.

 Working with our senior instructor, the sessions will cover all aspects of dinghy sailing using the club boats with a training boat on the water for each session, so small groups will have the advantage of trying out techniques in complete safety.

-to 4.30pm and of course is dependent on weather conditions.
+to 5.00pm but of course is dependent on weather

 With the introduction of an advance session